Digital Remedy: History

 Digital Remedy- formerly CPXi was founded in 2000.
 It has maintained distinct divisions that evolved in parallel, creating capabilities to meet the challenges faced by marketers, publishers, and influencers, and growing the company to serve its clients.
 In 2000, Mike Seiman, Digital Remedy CEO and chairman, founded BUDs Inc. while a college student studying computer science at Hofstra University in New York.

 In 2005, the company rebranded as CPX Interactive (also called CPXi), paying homage to cost per "x" price modeling.

 In 2011, the company established AppNexus partnership; David Zapletal, Digital Remedy EVP Media Optimization, joins the Board of Directors.
 In 2012, it launched Hatched.at, a lab for innovating new digital products and services and bRealTime, offering programmatic solutions for both supply- and demand-side partners.

 In 2013, CPX Interactive rebrands to CPXi and acquires AdReady, a Seattle-based digital media execution partner, providing advertisers and publishers with platform-based services to deliver cross-channel solutions against campaign and performance goals.

 In 2014, the company receives $26m in funding from the Business Development Corporation of America (BDCA); CPXi Asia begins as a joint venture in APAC; and Consumed Media- a content production house that developed unique content and engagement strategies for advertisers, publishers, and social influencers- launches.

 In 2016, CPXi divests bRealTime for $48.5m; repays the BDCA loan in full; refinances with Gibraltar Capital for $6m; acquires SpinMedia Entertainment Sites; and ad industry veteran, Tiffany Coletti Kaisers joins the company as EVP Marketing.

-In 2017, CPXi rebrands as Digital Remedy; Nibble launches as a replacement to Consumer Media; SVP of Digital, MNI Targeted Media Inc., Matt Fanelli named to the Digital Remedy Board of Directors; and Digital Remedy is TAG validated.
+In 2017, CPXi rebrands as Digital Remedy;

-In 2018, industry veteran Keith "Kappy" Kaplan joins the Digital Remedy Board of Directors; Donna Speciale joins the Board of Directors adding the unique perspective to the board-traditionally from ad tech and media operations backgrounds- due to her expertise in off- and online media, strategy, and investment; Digital Remedy hires media sales veteran TJ Sullivan for the newly created EVP of Sales role.

-In 2019, David Zapletal is named Digital Remedy's Chief Innovation and Media Officer; Digital Remedy launches a new OTT advertising platform, Flip; Programmatic industry veteran, Alex Chatfield, VP of Sales and Account Management for Xandr Invest, joins the Digital Remedy Board of Directors; CEO and Co-founder of Advisr, Quique Nagle, is also welcomed to the Digital Remedy Board.

-In 2021, Michael Fleischman joins the Board of Directors after 10 years as CFO.

-AdReady Platform
+AdReady platform

 AdReady is a full-service ad-tech platform designed to move campaigns from the initial RFP and planning stages, through to IO management and trafficking, and finally onto insights, reporting, and renewal.
 Aids users in media planning, IO and campaign management, omnichannel ad ops execution, multichannel inventory access, data collection and crunching, custom reporting, insights, actions, optimizations, renewals, and campaign expansions.